itzg/docker-minecraft-server/README.md

 > If running Minecraft 1.7.5 or earlier, these variables will apply to `white-list.txt`, with 1.7.6 implementing support for `whitelist.json`.
 Make sure your `WHITELIST_FILE` is in the appropriate format.

-Alternatively, you can set `ENABLE_WHITELIST=true` to only set the server properties `white-list` and `whitelist` without modifying the whitelist file.
-In this case the whitelist is solely managed using the `whitelist add` and `whitelist remove` commands.
+If either `WHITELIST_FILE` or `WHITELIST` is provided, the server property `white-list` is automatically set to `true`, enabline whitelist functionality.
+Alternatively you can set `ENABLE_WHITELIST=TRUE` to only set the server property `white-list` without modifying the whitelist file.
+In this case the whitelist can be managed using the `whitelist add` and `whitelist remove` commands.
+Remember you can set enforcement via the `ENFORCE_WHITELIST` variable.

 ### Op/Administrator Players